(reading time: 1 hour, 30 minutes)

 The door banged again, the oh so roodnock

-The monster’s hot breath hit their faces in waves; its teeth were too tightly packed for air to escape between them.
-Its neck swung left, then right, as it examined its potential prey.
-Its pupil flicked between Teal and the tallest head, belonging to Whetsaw.
+The monster’s hot breath hit their faces in waves whenever it opened its mouth; its teeth were too tightly packed for air to escape between them otherwise.
+Its neck swung left, then right, as it examined potential prey.
+A pupil flicked between Teal and the tallest head, belonging to Whetsaw.
 One of its lanky limbs silently rose off the side of the cliff and stepped inside.
-Its floppy ears dragged across the tips of the metal grass, the blades vibrating and humming against each other.
+Its floppy ears dragged across the tips of the metal grass, the blades vibrating and humming.

 Teal lifted her arms slowly and used them to hold the crew back.
 She was not one to start a fight where one didn’t need to exist.
 The roodnock was infamously rude, but not stupid.
 She hoped it would look upon their number, many of whom had no delicious flesh, tendons, or offal, most of whom had weapons, and see the odds were not in its favor.
 It was likely used to barging in and finding sole survivors from wayward fishing dinghies.